 After the sale: Informing employees.

 Once you have completed the purchase of the existing business, you need to announce the ownership transition to your employees.
-Keeping them happy and productive is your ultimate goal, so have a strategy in place.
+Keeping them happy and productive is your ultimate goal, so have a strategy.
 Your employees will most likely have a long list of questions for you.
 A change in business ownership is significant and can cause employees to worry about their jobs, their salaries, and their medical benefits, to name just a few.

 After the sale: Informing customers.

 Next up is to tell your customers that the business is changing ownership.
-You might consider announcing the transition to your customers in an email campaign, press release, or on the company’s social media accounts.
+You might consider announcing the transition to your customers in an email campaign, press release, or on the business’s social media accounts.
 You can also place an advertisement on a local newspaper’s website.

 When crafting your announcement to the company’s customers, include relevant information about your background, such as your business experience, community involvement, and your goals for the company.
 For example, if the former owner endorsed you, you should mention that, too.
 Next, your customers are the lifeblood of your business, so make sure to emphasize that you will continue providing the same products or services at the same price.
 Finally, if you are making any changes, explain what they are to inform your customers fully.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.